Kylie Jenner Looks Stunning, Racy On The Cover Of ‘Vogue Hong Kong’

 One half of the dress crossed over the other in the front, and was cinched around her slender waist with a small metal buckle and a long strap that draped against the side of Kylie’s shapely hip.

-It featured broad, severely tailored shoulders that transitioned into long fitted sleeves that ended past her wrists.
+It featured broad, severely tailored shoulders that transitioned into long fitted sleeves ending just past her wrists.

-The texture of the garment formed visually interesting creases that created play between highlight and shadow, which extended across her entire figure.
+The texture of the garment formed visually interesting creases that created play between highlight and shadow and extended across her entire figure.

 The skirt appeared to be calf-length in the back, but the bias cut of the hem opened wide in the front, enough to display almost all of Kylie’s bare left thigh as well as a glimpse of the underside of her right.

-In addition to a little sexy skin, the seductive design of the dress also showed off a pair of slick, black thigh-high boots.
+In addition to a little sexy skin, the seductive design of the dress also showed off a pair of slick, black, thigh-high boots.

-She relaxed her arms and placed both palms, finger outstretched, demurely on the inside of her legs.
+She relaxed her arms and placed both palms, fingers outstretched, demurely on the inside of her legs.
 Her nails were manicured into an oval shape and painted opaque white.

-Her long dark tresses were parted off center and slipped over her right shoulder, grazing the side of her voluptuous bust.
+Her long, dark tresses were parted off-center and slipped over her right shoulder, grazing the side of her voluptuous bust.

 Kylie accessorized with a chunky gold choker with thick links that descended in size as they moved further toward the clasp in the back.